Bonanza, Oregon: History

 The town, in a farming district, was named after the Spanish word for prosperity (literally smooth sea), apparently because of the good springs found nearby.
 The Bonanza post office was established in 1875.

 J. P. Roberts founded the community in 1876 and opened a store there.
 Bonanza was formally platted in 1878.
 By around 1900, it was considered the third most important town in Klamath County, after Klamath Falls and Merrill.
 Daily mail arrived by stagecoach.
 The chief products of the region were cattle, horses, grain, hay, fruits, and vegetables.

 Bonanza is an agricultural community with large areas of alfalfa, cattle, and dairy farm use.
 The Lost River runs near downtown where the Bonanza Big Springs are located.
 Low water levels have caused groundwater contamination through the springs and added to the regional controversies over water use, endangered suckers (fish) and struggling salmon species, and farming.

+Economy

+As of 2003, the four largest employers in Bonanza were the Klamath County School District, Bonanza View Dairy, Tom DeJong Dairy, and Haskins Potato.

-Education and economy
+Education

+It is within the Klamath County School District.
 The community is home to Bonanza Schools, which include all grades from kindergarten through 12.

-As of 2003, the four largest employers in Bonanza were the Klamath County School District, Bonanza View Dairy, Tom DeJong Dairy, and Haskins Potato.
+It is in the territory of Klamath Community College.